 From time to time, the Company may enter into arrangements with governmental entities for the purposes of obtaining funding for research and development activities.
 The Company is reimbursed for costs incurred that are associated with specified research and development activities included in the grant application approved by the government authority.
 The Company recognizes government grant funding in the consolidated statements of operations and comprehensive loss as the related expenses being funded are incurred.
 The Company classifies government grants received under these arrangements as a reduction to the related research and development expense incurred, and accrued but unpaid grant income is included in other current assets.
 The Company analyzes each arrangement on a case-by-case basis, and income is recognized when the Company concludes that it has reasonable assurance that it will comply with the conditions attached to the grant and the expenses have been incurred.
-There are no significant acceptance or recapture provisions associated with the government grants for the years ended December 31, 2022, 2021 and 2020, the Company recognized \$1.5 million, \$3.0 million, and \$0.7 million, respectively, as a reduction of research and development expense related to government grant arrangements.
-As of December 31, 2022, the Company has approximately \$1.1 million of government grant funding remaining for future cost reimbursement through February of 2024.
+There are no significant performance criteria other than to maintain satisfactory progress on the specified project, and there are no significant acceptance or recapture provisions associated with the government grants for the years ended December 31, 2022, 2021 and 2020, respectively.
+For the years ended December 31, 2022, 2021 and 2020, the Company recognized \$1.5 million, \$3.0 million, and \$0.7 million, respectively, as a reduction of research and development expense related to government grant funding remaining for future cost reimbursement through February of 2024.